LevaniVashadze/uDesignBackend/README.md

 `npm i --include=dev`

-This is the setup done.
+This is the setup done, optionally you can also create a superuser.

+`python manage.py createsuperuser`

 Now you can run the project